subashcs/ssg-personal-blog/data/blog/the-html-dialog-element.md

 ---
 publishDate: 'May 14 2023'
-title: 'The New HTML Dialog Element'
+title: 'The HTML Dialog Element'
 description: 'The Dialog element is a new HTML element to create dialogs such as pop-ups, modals, and more.
 Though this is no new feature for the Javascript users who could have done this with a simple UI library'
 image: '~/assets/images/the-new-html-dialog-element/poster.png'
 tags: [frontend, web, html, dom, dialog, element]
 ---

-Google announced support for a new HTML feature i.e. the Dialog HTML element recently in May 2023 Google IO event.
-It is something that almost all websites have been using for showing confirmation messages, error messages, alerts, and many more; the native support for these features is really exciting.
+Dialog boxes have been used by almost all websites for showing confirmation messages, error messages, alerts, and many more; the native support for these features in the browser is really exciting.

-The Dialog element is a new HTML element to create dialogs such as pop-ups, modals, and more.
-Though this is no new feature for the Javascript users who could have done this with a simple UI library.
+The Dialog element is a new HTML5 element to create dialogs such as pop-ups, modals, alerts, and more.
+This may be no new feature for the Javascript users who could have done this with a simple UI library.
 But keep in mind that it comes out of the box with Browser native support i.e. no hassle for extra add-ons.

+Though the &lt;dialog&gt; element was introduced a long ago, it was not fully supported by major browsers such as Chrome.
+Recently, In May 2023 Google announced support for the HTML5 dialog element in Chrome-97 including all web platforms.

-The new dialog element provides the following built-in features.
+The HTML5 dialog element provides the following built-in features.

 - Focus management for dialog
 - Tab tracking